-To investigate the impact of above substation measured noise performance on WLAN for smart distribution substation application, the IEC 61850 devices are developed during this work, as discuss in the following section.
+To investigate the impact of the measured noise performance of the substation discussed above on WLAN for smart distribution substation application, the IEC 61850 devices are developed during this work, as will be discussed in Section V.

-V. PROTOTYPES DEVELOPMENT OF WLAN ENABLED IEC 61850 DEVICES IN A LABORATORY
+V. PROTOTYPES DEVELOPMENT OF WLAN-ENABLED IEC 61850 DEVICES IN A LABORATORY

-An Industrial embedded system is used to develop wireless enabled IEC 61850 devices in a laboratory.
-This industrial embedded system is equipped with: 1) Intel's DH55HC ATX mother board with 3.2 GHz processor; 2) ANTEC's industrial hardened 3U rack-mount chassis; 3) CISCO's Linksys WMP600N wireless LAN Network Interface Card (NIC) with IEEE 802.1i protocol and up to 128-bit encryption for cyber security; and 4) QNX Real-Time Operating System (RTOS).
-Hard-real time performance of the IEC 61850 devices is achieved with the help of various capabilities of the real time platform, such as, hard-real time timers, multi-threads for parallel processing, input/output packet (io-pkt), etc. Moreover, WLAN communication card driver is developed using libpcap library functions.
+An industrial embedded system is used to develop wireless enabled IEC 61850 devices in a laboratory.
+This industrial embedded system is equipped with: 1) Intel's DH55HC ATX mother board with 3.2 GHz processor; 2) ANTEC's industrial 3U rack-mount chassis; 3) CISCO's Linksys WMP600N wireless LAN Network Interface Card (NIC) with IEEE 802.1i protocol and up to 128-bit encryption for cyber security; and 4) QNX Real-Time Operating System (RTOS).
+Hard-real time performance of the IEC 61850 devices is achieved with the help of various capabilities of the real-time platform, such as hard real-time timers, multithreads for parallel processing, and input/output packet (io-pkt).
+Moreover, a WLAN communication card driver is developed using libpcap library functions.

-Normally, Round Trip Time (RTT) of communication messages is measured in order to evaluate the performance of communication network.
-Hence, two WLAN enabled IEDs are developed to study RTT for various IEC 61850 messages: 1) Processing-IED; and 2) Echo IED.
-These IEDs resembles the functionality of any IEC 61850 based devices communicating control, monitoring or metering application (GOOSE or client/server based IP) messages.
+Normally, the round-trip time (RTT) of communication messages is measured in order to evaluate the performance of the communication network.
+Hence, two WLAN-enabled IEDs are developed to study RTT for various IEC 61850 messages: 1) Processing-IED and 2) Echo IED.
+These IEDs resemble the functionality of any IEC 61850-based devices communicating control, monitoring, or metering application (GOOSE or client/server-based IP) messages.
 The Processing-IED sends IEC 61850 messages with a unique ID and registers sending time using hard-real time timers.
-On the other hand, Echo-IED upon reception of the IEC 61850 messages, it echo-back the same message to the Processing-IED.
-Finally, Processing-IED matches the unique ID of the IEC 61850 message and calculates RTT by subtracting receiving time of echo-back IEC 61850 message with the registered sending time of the same IEC 61850 message.
+On the other hand, Echo-IED upon reception of the IEC 61850 messages, it echoes back the same message to the Processing-IED.
+Finally, Processing-IED